 Using the protocol driven methods has revolutionized the ability to grow culinary products.
 As part of the pharmaceutical project a growing facility was established Mount Dora, Florida in 2002.
 As a result Bruce learned about the significant benefits of growing in the Florida climate.
 Until July 2016 we only operated in rented facilities in Florida but in August of 2016 we purchased a 160,000 sq ft greenhouse to serve as our hub for growing fresh herbs and specialty greens.

 Commitment to Quality

-McGregor’s Micro Greens and herbs have a unique taste and flavor that can only be produced in our enhanced growing environment.
+McGregor’s herbs have a unique taste and flavor that can only be produced in our enhanced growing environment.
 We truly care about the quality of our greens which is why we only use the highest quality natural seed along with the safest and most precise nutrient mixing system.
 Our growing success is the result of hard work, attention to detail, and decades of experience.

 From decades of experience we have learned that when growing specialty greens and herbs location is key.
 McGregor's Greens are grown in the warm and sunny climate of central Florida.
 Thanks to our location our produce is strong, vibrant, and full of flavor.
 We never have a shortage of natural sunlight and as a result our produce is always consistent and reliable.

 McGregor's Greens are grown, harvested, and shipped by a team of dedicated and knowledgeable individuals.
 Our entire staff is passionate about providing you the freshest and highest quality greens available.

 For the past 20 years, McGregor's has been at the forefront of computer controlled greenhouses and hydroponics.
 From decades of experience we have learned that automation is the key to better growing.
 We have worked very hard to develop a system that truly automates the process of greenhouse growing.